Zero-Waste Wedding Guide

 Historic venues like Leeds Castle also offer opportunities to reduce waste through sustainable practices and leveraging their existing, well-maintained heritage spaces.

-During your search, don't hesitate to ask detailed questions about a venue's sustainable practices.
-Inquire about their energy sources, waste management systems, and partnerships with local vendors.
+During your search, don’t hesitate to ask detailed questions about a venue’s sustainable practices.
+Inquire about their energy sources, waste management systems, partnerships with local vendors, and whether they actively minimise the use of plastic packaging in their operations.

 Visit potential venues in person to assess their eco-friendly features firsthand.
 Remember that flexibility with your date and guest count can help you secure your ideal sustainable space.